omundy/learn-git-milestones/README.md

-## 9. Publish a web site with Github Pages
+## 9. Publish a website with Github Pages

 [Github Pages](https://pages.github.com/) is a free and easy way to host a website from your repository.